oscbyspro/Numberick/Sources/Numberick/Documentation.docc/Documentation.md

 ### 🧩 Composable

-``NBKDoubleWidth`` is a model for working with fixed-width integers larger than a single machine word.
+``NBKDoubleWidth`` is a model for working with fixed-width integers larger than one machine word.
 Its bit width is double the bit width of its `High` component.
 In this way, you may construct new integer types:

 ```swift